HOA & Condo Association Insurance

 What Is HOA and Condo Association Insurance?

-Most programs are built around an HOA master policy, which covers common areas and structures owned or managed by the association.
+Most programs are built around an association's master policy, which covers common areas and structures owned or managed by the association.
 It works alongside individual unit owner policies to create a complete layer of protection across the community.

 The Role of Governing Documents (CC&Rs)